 - 1) It is absolutely essential that you understand how to solve all the assigned problems.
 Once you understand how to solve a problem, write your solution down neatly and in full detail with explanations that make your reasoning clear. - 2) Don't fall behind!
-The material is built on cumulatively, thus you need to stay on top of the material at every stage.
 If you are having difficulty, see me immediately to discuss the problem! - 3) Take advantage of office hours. - 4) Discussing problems with a classmate is very useful. - 5) Again, questions in class are strongly encouraged. - 6) I believe you can be successful in this course!
 You should expect to work hard.
 Don't get discouraged if you find some of the material difficult.
 Be persistent and patient!
 If you follow the above suggestions, your experience in this course will be a rewarding one.